Blog /

 Another poor idea is using a clever spelling of a word as your keyword.
 A restaurant called “Finger Lickin’ Chickin’” may be a snappy name, but using “chickin” as a keyword is not a good idea because a customer’s autocorrect is likely going to correct hat word to the proper spelling of chicken.

-One of the questions often asked is in regards to capitalization of keywords.
+One of the questions often asked in text message marketing is in regards to capitalization of keywords.
 Using caps or lowercase letters has no impact on the SMS keyword so don’t worry about it.
 To make the keyword stand out, the best way to write it in your advertisement is to use all capital letters, but if somebody responds in lowercase, the interactive text message will still work properly.

 Some keywords are not available to businesses because the phoen carriers have reserved them, and thus they are not available on short codes.
 Keywords such as STOP, HELP, INFO, END, CANCEL, UNSUBSCRIBE, QUIT, and others are taken before the short code is activated in the marketplace.